 It offers the following customer support categories:

 To use Tableau, you will first have to make an account and subscribe it to move further.
 After getting all the formalities done, you will then be ready to move further.
 Open Tableau Desktop, you will see a starting page, then simply follow the below-given steps to dodge every hurdle in your way.

 Connect your data

-After getting on the start page, first thing you will have to do is connect your data.
-For this, you will need to click on the Tableau icon present at the upper left-hand corner of the page.
+After getting on the start page, the first thing you will have to do is connect your data.
+For this, you will need to click on the Tableau icon present in the upper left-hand corner of the page.
 It will showcase you a sidebar where you will get different data types present at different places to connect.

 Drag and Drop to get the first look

 While creating an analytic chart of overall sales data, you can simply drag and drop different elements to make your work done with ease.